Giant cell arteritis: Biopsy

 Histopathology of giant cell vasculitis in a cerebral artery.
 Elastica-stain.

 The gold standard for diagnosing temporal arteritis is biopsy, which involves removing a small part of the vessel under local anesthesia and examining it microscopically for giant cells infiltrating the tissue.
 However, a negative result does not definitively rule out the diagnosis; since the blood vessels are involved in a patchy pattern, there may be unaffected areas on the vessel and the biopsy might have been taken from these parts.
 Unilateral biopsy of a 1.5–3 cm length is 85–90% sensitive (1 cm is the minimum).
 Characterised as intimal hyperplasia and medial granulomatous inflammation with elastic lamina fragmentation with a CD4+ predominant T cell infiltrate, currently biopsy is only considered confirmatory for the clinical diagnosis, or one of the diagnostic criteria.

 Medical imaging

 Radiological examination of the temporal artery with ultrasound yields a halo sign.
 Contrast-enhanced brain MRI and CT are generally negative in this disorder.
 Recent studies have shown that 3T MRI using super high resolution imaging and contrast injection can non-invasively diagnose this disorder with high specificity and sensitivity.
 Temporal artery thickening on imaging has been demonstrated to have highest positive likelihood ratios for GCA when compared with other non invasive diagnostic tests.

 Early recognition

-Women and men approximately 45 years old and who suffer from several complaints (at least 5 of the 16 symptoms) listed below could have giant cell arteritis.
+Women and men approximately 45 years old and over and who suffer from several complaints (at least 5 of the 16 symptoms) listed below could have giant cell arteritis.